MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/configure-docker-daemon.md

 ms.service: windows-containers
 ms.assetid: 6885400c-5623-4cde-8012-f6a00019fafa
 ---
 # Docker Engine on Windows

-The Docker Engine and client are not included with Windows and need to be installed and configured individually.
+The Docker Engine and client aren't included with Windows and need to be installed and configured individually.
 Furthermore, the Docker Engine can accept many custom configurations.
 Some examples include configuring how the daemon accepts incoming requests, default networking options, and debug/log settings.
 On Windows, these configurations can be specified in a configuration file or by using Windows Service control manager.
 This document details how to install and configure the Docker Engine, and also provides some examples of commonly used configurations.

 ## Install Docker

-Docker is required in order to work with Windows Containers.
+You need Docker in order to work with Windows Containers.
 Docker consists of the Docker Engine (dockerd.exe), and the Docker client (docker.exe).
-The easiest way to get everything installed is in the quick start guides.
-They help you get everything set up and run your first container.
+The easiest way to get everything installed is in the quickstart guides, which will help you get everything set up and run your first container.

 * [Windows containers on Windows Server 2019](../quick-start/quick-start-windows-server.md)
 * [Windows containers on Windows 10](../quick-start/quick-start-windows-10.md)

-For scripted installations see [Use a script to install Docker EE](https://docs.docker.com/install/windows/docker-ee/#use-a-script-to-install-docker-ee).
+For scripted installations, see [Use a script to install Docker EE](https://docs.docker.com/install/windows/docker-ee/#use-a-script-to-install-docker-ee).

-Before Docker can be used container images need to be installed.
-For more information see, [the quick start guide for using images](../quick-start/quick-start-images.md).
+Before you can use Docker, you'll need to install the container images.
+For more information, see [the quickstart guide for using images](../quick-start/quick-start-images.md).

-## Configure Docker with Configuration File
+## Configure Docker with configuration file

 The preferred method for configuring the Docker Engine on Windows is using a configuration file.
 The configuration file can be found at 'C:\ProgramData\Docker\config\daemon.json'.
-If this file does not already exist, it can be created.
+You can create this file if it doesn't already exist.

+>[!NOTE]
-Note – not every available Docker configuration option is applicable to Docker on Windows.
-The below example shows those that are.
-For complete documentation on Docker Engine configuration, see [Docker daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#/windows-configuration-file).
+>Not every available Docker configuration option applies to Docker on Windows.
+The following example shows the configuration options that do apply.
+For more information about Docker Engine configuration, see [Docker daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#/windows-configuration-file).

 ```json
 {